 From 1854 onwards, the estate’s ownership changed hands several times, but has now been with the Chirimar family, one of India’s oldest tea planting families, for several decades.

 Mr. Mohan Chirimar, a 4th generation tea planter and entrepreneur, runs Singtom and Steinthal along with his sons Aditya and Anirudh.
-Aditya and Anirudh used to love their summer vacations at Singtom when they were little children back in the early 2000’s.
-The family’s summer holiday home was the Director’s Bungalow at Singtom, which was built by Father Steinthal in 1862.
-Aditya often remarked that Singtom would be the ideal place for his father to retire, given his father’s passion for tea planting.
+The family’s holiday home was the Director’s Bungalow at Singtom, which was built by Father Steinthal in 1862.
+As a child, Aditya would often innocently proclaim that a tea estate like Singtom would be the ideal place for his father to retire.

 A traveller’s experience at Singtom reflects the warmth and hospitality of the Chirimar family.
-The family has a 100+ year old legacy in the world of tea, and love to share their knowledge and passion for tea, Darjeeling and hospitality with their guests at Singtom.
-They do not live in Singtom (they stay in Calcutta), but frequently travel to Singtom to teleport back in time to the world of Father Steinthal!
+The family has a 100+ year old legacy in the world of tea, and love to share their knowledge and passion for tea, Darjeeling and hospitality with their guests at Singtom whenever they are present.